 She raised warehouses full of food, medicine and clothing

-wounded and dying.
-Finally, she started the American Red Cross which is her
+wounded and dying men.
+Finally, she started the American Red Cross, which is

-As children learn from Clara's example, they will then offer
+As children learn from Clara's example, they will be challenged

 RELATED CURRICULUM SUGGESTIONS:

 - Women’s history

 - Character education

 CHARACTER COUNTS!
 Week